Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 System behaviour

-It does not require any individual error or misjudgment.
+It does not depend on any individual error or misjudgment.

-Each decision can be reasonable when viewed in context.
+Each decision may be reasonable when viewed in context.

 By the time a matter reaches a later stage, the accumulated effect of earlier decisions is embedded.